jascha030/dotfiles/README.md

 # Jascha's Dotfiles

 Forked from the very useful, [driesvints/dotfiles](https://github.com/driesvints/dotfiles).
-If you're not familiar I suggest you go check it out quickly.
+If you're not familiar I suggest you go check it out quickly, (together with the links provided in his README).

 ### Pre-re-install